cemeyer/bcachify/README.md

     to --block is in bytes but must be a multiple of 512-byte sectors and a power of two.)

-Note: logs will get very big; to preserve durability and not overfill the log filesystem, I need to implement basic log rotation.
-TODO.

 Why?
 ====